 Students may choose coursework numbered 100 or above from any discipline area to complete the required 17 credits of electives.
 Students may not choose or may not count the following courses: MATH 100, MATH 101, MATH 103, MATH 104, MATH 108, ENGL 118, ENGL 119, ENGL 120

-~ Many students need preliminary math, writing, and biology courses before enrolling in the program requirements.
+~Many students need preliminary math and Writing courses before enrolling in the program requirements.
 These courses may increase the total number of program credits.
-Students should review their math and English placement before planning out their full program schedules.
+Students should review their math and Writing placement before planning out their full program schedule.